linuxboot/heads-wiki/About/FAQ.md

 **Heads generates HOTP codes** and sends them to your USB Security dongle.
 The dongle verifies these codes automatically.

-If verification succeeds,Heads boots normally.
+If verification succeeds, Heads boots normally.

 If it fails, Heads alerts rather than locks the user out, and what happens next depends on the failure: